The Hazards of Lead Exposure

 To protect workers from lead exposure, employers must have in place appropriate control and prevention procedures as part of their worker protection safety and health program.
-This is mainly applicable when worker exposure to lead exceeds the OSHA approved maximum exposure levels.
+This is mainly applicable when worker exposure to lead exceeds the OSHA-approved maximum exposure levels.
 The OSHA Lead Standard for the construction industry determines maximum lead exposure levels for employees who could be exposed to lead while completing job tasks.
 According to OSHA, the permissible exposure limit (PEL) for lead is 50 micrograms per cubic meter of air and the action level (AL) for lead is 30 micrograms per cubic meter of air.
-For occupations where lead exposure of workers exceeds 8 hours a day, OSHA has a formula for calculating the workers’ allowable exposure known as a time-weighted average (TWA) for that day.
+For occupations where lead exposure of workers exceeds 8 hours a day, OSHA has a formula for calculating the workers' allowable exposure known as a time-weighted average (TWA) for that day.

 If employers determine that workers' exposure will be greater than those specified by OSHA, then they must also conduct a hazard analysis, provide medical surveillance programs, develop job-specific compliance programs, and use the Hierarchy of Controls to put in place protective measures for worker health and safety.
 Good housekeeping and hygiene practices; proper hazard communication by posting signs, demarcating lead contamination areas, and giving workers information on the dangers of lead poisoning; as well as providing adequate training, and maintaining workplace activity records are also part of the employer’s responsibilities for safeguarding their employees from the dangers of lead exposure.

-OSHA requires employers to provides employees working in and around lead or lead-containing materials for the first time, and employees who may possibly be exposed to lead while doing their jobs at or above the AL, or those employees who show symptoms of exposure to lead compounds in the form of skin or eye irritation adequate training and information on the health hazards of lead exposure and the impacts of lead poisoning.
+OSHA requires employers to provide employees working in and around lead or lead-containing materials for the first time, employees who may possibly be exposed to lead while doing their jobs at or above the AL, or those employees who show symptoms of exposure to lead compounds in the form of skin or eye irritation adequate training and information on the health hazards of lead exposure and the impacts of lead poisoning.
 Workers must undergo both initial and repeated annual training depending on the changing situation at a worksite.